shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### Selected Target Variable

-- SEVERITYCODE: A code that corresponds to the severity of the collision
+- **SEVERITYCODE**: A code that corresponds to the severity of the collision

 ## Methodology